Amelia Meath: Other work

-In 2018, she and Phil Cook co wrote and released the duet “Miles Away.”
+In 2018, she and Phil Cook cowrote and released the duet "Miles Away."
 Her vocals on the outro are all from the first take in the studio.

-In 2020, Meath performed as the guest vocalist on Local Natives’ “Dark Days” on Jimmy Kimmel Live!, and then wrote a new verse for the track while collaborating with the band on a new studio version.
+In 2020, Meath performed as the guest vocalist on Local Natives' "Dark Days" on Jimmy Kimmel Live!, and then wrote a new verse for the track while collaborating with the band on a new studio version.
 Local Natives explained: “Despite the looming anxiety of those final pre-quarantine days, that [Kimmel] felt especially cathartic for us and was made all the more poignant by having Amelia on stage with us.
 She not only lent us her incredible voice but she wrote a beautiful new verse that taps into the nostalgia and the longing we all feel for a different time.”

 In 2022, Meath and Mountain Man bandmate Sauser-Monnig formed The A's, who released their debut album, Fruit, in July 2022.

 Artistry

-Of her unique singing voice, Meath has explained, “I've spent a lot of time trying to strip away affectation from the way I sing.
+Of her unique singing voice, Meath has explained, "I've spent a lot of time trying to strip away affectation from the way I sing.
 My singing voice is the negative imprint of my insides, I feel like an actual wind instrument [when I do it].
-My singing voice is so personal in that it is exactly who I am, and there's a certain ringing vulnerability in that.”
+My singing voice is so personal in that it is exactly who I am, and there's a certain ringing vulnerability in that."

 Meath is a dancer, and movement has proven to be a staple in Sylvan Esso's visuals.
-INDYWeek described Sylvan Esso's videos as “healing” and “gratifying,” noting, “[Sylvan Esso's videos] celebrate the way physicality connects us to our bodies and our bodies connect us to our communities at a time when that feels more precious than ever.”
+INDYWeek described Sylvan Esso's videos as "healing" and "gratifying", noting, "[Sylvan Esso's videos] celebrate the way physicality connects us to our bodies and our bodies connect us to our communities at a time when that feels more precious than ever."

-She is known for her high-energy performances and unique on-stage wear, which includes an impressive collection of Buffalo London sneakers.
+She is known for her high-energy performances and unique on-stage wear, which includes a large collection of Buffalo London sneakers.